The retail sector has undergone a major revolution in recent years, and online shopping has been the chief instigator.

 - Leverage the halo effect: Online retailers know that physical stores are as much about branding as they are about selling, so they carefully place their stores in locations that put their brand front of mind.

 - It’s all about experience: “Retail is not dead, but boring retail is” says Nike’s VP of Global Stores, Cathy Sparks.
 Digital native retailers know this all too well, and are investing in creative, exciting and engaging in-store experiences that resonate with modern consumers.
+They’re also investing in digitally-driven experiences that are powered by appointment booking apps and queuing systems.

 - In-store personalization: Online retail is big on personalization, yet inside traditional stores there is often little to none.
 That’s why digital first retailers are investing in data-powered in-store experiences that are catered to the individual, not the masses.